-Of the 3 types listed above warm mist and cool mist are the most common you’ll find when shopping.
-(Note: There’s also a class of electromechanical types but its not so common so I’ll skip it)
+Of the 3 types listed above, warm mist and cool mist are the most common you’ll find when shopping.
+(Note: There’s also a class of electromechanical types but it’s not so common so I’ll skip it)

 1. Warm mist

-Shown: Warm mist humidifiers work by using heat to produce a steam vapor.
+Shown: Warm mist humidifiers work by using heat to produce steam vapor.
 Electricity powers a heating element that vaporizes the water as it flows from the storage tank.
 Unlike cool mist models, most have fixed output level selections (like low, medium, and high) as opposed to an adjustable dial.

 Just like steam from a hot bath or shower the warm moisture rises into the air and gradually increases a room’s comfort level.
 Not to worry, though, as warm mist models generally produce safe, mildly warm steam water vapor that’s not hot enough to be harmful.

-As a matter of fact, with many models you can put your face over the output nozzle if you choose, much like old congestion remedies where it’s helpful to breathe in steam directly.
+As a matter of fact, with many models, you can put your face over the output nozzle if you choose, much like old congestion remedies where it’s helpful to breathe in steam directly.
 The biggest benefit of warm mist models is how helpful they are for colds, congestion, and other related symptoms.